 Australian Cobberdog

 Australian Cobberdogs are loving, loyal and highly intelligent dogs that descend from the original Labradoodles.
-They are ideally suited as therapy and assistance dogs and make great companions.
+They have a fleecy or woolly coat that is soft and silky, odourless, non-shedding and allergy friendly.
+With an even temperament and kind, friendly, intuitive and empathetic nature, they are make great therapy and assistance dogs and family companions.

 Recommended forFamilies, those requiring a therapy dog, medical alert dog or assistance dog